Description of the Windows 95 Startup Process

-Once this occurs, the user is prompted to log on to the network that isinstalled.
+The next step in the startup process is to load the network environment.Once this occurs, the user is prompted to log on to the network that isinstalled.

 StartUp Group and RunOnce Programs:

 Programs in the StartUp group and the RunOnce registry key are runduring the last phase of the startup process.
 After each program in theRunOnce registry key is started, the program is removed from the key.